amtb/infinite-shape/README.md

 The goal was to build that top left quarter of the shape and mirror it (twice).
 To build the top left quarter, we:
-- build filled lines reduce in size as we go in depth (reduce the width by padding each iteration)
+- build filled lines that reduce in size as we go in depth (reduce the width by padding each iteration)
+- build borders (repeated pattern of pipes + padding / 2 times spaces)
-- add padding lines as long as the filled lines are not empty
+- add padding lines
 - and handle last iterations / corner cases.

 ## Pre-requisites